HarukaNetwork/HarukaX/README.md

 # Ginko
 Telegram bot written in Go.
-Currently WIP.
+Currently in alpha.
 Contributions are welcome.

-A modular group management bot, written with the sole purpose of being entirely in Go, for the concurrency and speed that it offers.
+A modular group management bot, written with the purpose of being highly concurrent.

-You can [find me on telegram](https://t.me/sphericalkat)!
+You can [find us on telegram](https://t.me/gobotsupport)!
 I'm usually online, so I can hopefully answer any questions you may have.

-## Download source
-To download the source, get it like any other go project:
- `go get -u github.com/ATechnoHazard/ginko`.

 ## Setting up the bot (Important!
 Please go through once):

-This project is entirely dockerized, so you don't have to go through the hassle of setting up dependencies.
-All you need is Docker, which you can [install here](https://docs.docker.com/install/).

 ### Configuration
-There are two possible ways of configuring your bot.
-Through environment variables, or a dotenv file.

 The preferred method is to create a dotenv file named `.env`, as it makes it much easier to see all your configuration settings grouped together.
-A sample dotenv file called `.sample_env` has been included for convenience.
+A sample dotenv file called `sample.env` has been included for convenience.

-If you can't, or don't want to use a dotenv file, it is also possible to use environment variables.
-The following environment variables are supported:
+The available fields for the .env file are as follows:
 * `BOT_API_KEY` :  Your bot token, as a string
 * `BOT_NAME` : The name of your bot, as it appears on telegram
 * `OWNER_USERNAME` : Your Telegram username, without the `@`